VEuPathDB/StaticContent/content/common/workshops/VEuPath-Sept2022.md

   <br><br>

   <h2>More about VEuPathDB</h2>
   We invite you to read our most recent publication about VEuPathDB (<a href="https://pubmed.ncbi.nlm.nih.gov/34718728/" target="_blank">Amos et al 2022</a>).
 Please also explore our  <a href="https://www.youtube.com/user/EuPathDB" target="_blank">You Tube Channel</a> and previously recorded <a href="https://veupathdb.org/veupathdb/app/static-content/landing.html" target="_blank">webinars and workshops</a>.
 Our goal is to maintain a fruitful and ongoing conversation between our team and yours to learn more efficient, effective ways to help you reach your goals.
-Regardless if you attend the workshop or not the workshop, please feel free to email us with questions, new feature suggestions, or new data at <a href="https://veupathdb.org/veupathdb/app/contact-us">help@veupathdb.org</a>.
+Regardless, if you attend the workshop or not, please feel free to email us with questions, new feature suggestions, or new data at <a href="https://veupathdb.org/veupathdb/app/contact-us">help@veupathdb.org</a>.
   <br><br>

   <details open>